Whip Stitch Vs Back Stitch Sewing| Difference Between Whip Stitch And Back Stitch

 On the other hand,

 If you need a strong, continuous line for outlining shapes with an embroidery needle.
 And adding fine details, or creating seams that can handle stress, the back stitch is your best bet about 70% of the time.
+You even do a few leather hand stitching patterns with it, too.

 So, whip stitch for decorative touches and back stitch for strength and detail.
 That’s generally how you’d split it up.